 The clubs are also fairly hard to clean.
 If you are a neat freak you may find these grips to be a little bit maddening.

-3. Set of 13 NEW Golf Pride MCC Plus4
+3. Set Of 13 NEW Golf Pride MCC Plus4 Putter Grips

 It’s just as good as the last Golf Pride grip that we looked at.
 The best part with this opportunity, however, is that you can get a complete set of the M4s by bundling.

 Even with a bundling opportunity, these grips are still super-pricey.